 The new tentative agreement covers approximately 191 members at Unifor Local 114 in British Columbia and 730 members at Unifor Local's 27, 103, 112, 195, 229, 504, 598, 599, 1106, 1359 and 4266 in Ontario.

 In 2017, Unifor negotiated a common expiry date of August 26, 2021 for Brinks members in three bargaining regions consisting of British Columbia, Ottawa Region and the remainder of Ontario.

 “Aligning our Brink's units strengthened our bargaining committee’s ability to address geographical inequities and other issues though a pattern and to continue efforts to raise standards in this rapidly changing industry,” said Unifor National Representative Tim Mitchell.

-The master bargaining committee is recommending the deal to the membership.
-Details of the collective agreement will be released upon ratification, which will take place in the coming days.
+Details of the tentative agreement will be released upon ratification of the deal.
+Membership ratification meetings will take place in the coming days.

 Unifor is Canada's largest union in the private sector and represents 315,000 workers in every major area of the economy.
 The union advocates for all working people and their rights, fights for equality and social justice in Canada and abroad, and strives to create progressive change for a better future.

 For media inquiries or to arrange a Skype, Zoom or Facetime interview please contact Unifor Communications Representative Kathleen O’Keefe at @email or 416-896-3303 (cell).